andriyboychenko/running/README.md

 ❗ It's important to consult a sports doctor before starting, especially if you're over 40, and avoid running when sick or injured.

-You can copy this markdown to you obsidian or another markdown editor for your convencince
+You can copy this markdown to your [obsidian](https://obsidian.md/) or another markdown editor for your convencince

 #### Week 1 📅 Preparation
 - [ ] **Tuesday:** 5 x 2 ⏱ min running 🏃‍♂️🏃‍♀️ with 2 ⏱ min walking 🚶‍♀️🚶‍♂️ after each sequence